-Is Photoshop only letting you select black, white, and a selection of gray shades when you’re choosing a color?
-Then you might be stuck in Photoshop’s Grayscale Mode.
+You’re stuck in Grayscale mode if Photoshop only lets you select black, white, and a selection of gray shades when you’re choosing a color.
 You’ll be glad to know that there’s a simple solution to the problem, meaning that you can get things back to normal within just seconds.

 For more information on the issue, you can check out this discussion on Adobe’s Support Community site.